AgregoreWeb/agregore-browser/docs/Fetch-Hyper.md

 ### `fetch('hyper://NAME/.well-known/dat', {method: 'GET'})`

-This is used by the dat-dns module for resoving dns domains to `dat://` URLs.
+This is used by the dat-dns module for resolving dns domains to `dat://` URLs.

 This will return some text which will have a `dat://` URL of your archive, followed by a newline and a TTL for the DNS record.